dchristian3188/dchristian3188.github.io/_drafts/Module Tools - Adding Cmdlet Help With PlatyPS.md

 If not, you'll run into an error when running the command.
 We also need to tell PlatyPS the output folder so it knows where to save our help.
 I also like to include the ```AlphabeticParamsOrder``` switch, because why not, and the ```WithModulePage``` option.
-The module page is not needed to package up our module but does provide a nice summary page.
+The module page is not needed to package up our module but does provide a nice summary view.
 This is useful if we're hosting this documentation on Github or anything else that can render Markdown.

 ```powershell